In the summer of 2013 my family and I were on holiday, sailing around the Central Mediterranean.

 As confirmed by some of the 141 migrants rescued by French NGO vessel MV Aquarius, some ships did not assist them even though they were in distress.

 This is a serious infringement of international law provisions and a worrying sign of inhumanity.

 Ultimately, the only question we have to ask ourselves is: “How can we improve our shared society?
 What can we do to build a better world?”

-Regina Catrambone is a co-founder and director of the Migrant Offshore Aid Station (MOAS).
+Regina Catrambone is co-founder and director of MOAS.

 CommentsComments powered by Disqus